withtally/gov_deployer/README.md

     --name TOKEN_NAME \
     --symbol TKN \
     --owner 0x_ADDRESS_OF_OWNER_OF_TOTAL_TOKENS #Optional, default value is the deployer address
+# you will have to mint tokens, this is not decided by Tally how you should deal with it, due to legal reasons.
 ```
 #### Timelock contract deployment